The Obamacare Marketplace is the New Health Insurance Marketplace

 The Obamacare Marketplace Is Consumer Friendly

-Side-by-side competitive shopping on an apples to apples basis for easy consumer understanding.
-Health plans with varying benefits will be coded to metals with the highest benefits and premium cost working down to the lowest.
-The order will be platinum, gold, silver and last bronze.
-All plans will include the regulated 'essential health benefits' of the reform law.
+Side-by-side competitive shopping on an apples to apples basis for easy consumer understanding and comparison.
+Health plans with varying standardized benefit level will be coded to metals with the highest benefits and premium cost working down to the lowest.
+In descending order will be platinum, gold, silver and last bronze.
 The trade-off in the varying plans will primarily be geared towards the cost of the premiums to the cost of out-of-pocket expenses.
 With the richer plans including additional benefits over the lower priced plans.

 Insurance carriers will no longer be able to turn away consumers for pre-existing conditions, health history nor drop consumers when they become a bigger health risk or medical burden.
-This 'guaranteed issued' health insurance reform is a first for the American individual health insurance market.
+Annual and life-time caps on healthcare benefits is now prohibited.
+The 'guaranteed issued' health insurance reform is a first for the American individual health insurance market.
 Community rating will also be the norm for all policies sold beginning January 1, 2014.
 These major insurance reforms were paramount to achieve universal health care coverage but they also made the insurance companies vulnerable to being cheated or gamed.
 For example, it would not be viable for the insurance companies if people wait and obtained a health plan just before checking in to the hospital for a major operation.
 The individual mandate was established to alleviate this problem of gaming the reformed insurance system, by requiring personal responsibility for all to have health insurance coverage.

 The new health insurance reforms call for much richer and comprehensive health benefits, by requiring minimum quality of the health benefits offered in all individual and small group health plans.
-All insurance coverage as of January 1, 2014 are required to offer "Essential Health Benefits" all health insurance carriers will have to offer health plans that meet these minimum requirements.
+All insurance coverage as of January 1, 2014 are required to offer 'Essential Health Benefits' all health insurance carriers will have to offer health plans that meet these minimum requirements, regardless if sold in or outside the state exchange marketplace.
 These new standards are outlined in, the following 10 mandatory health benefit categories:

 Ambulatory patient services, emergency services, hospitalization, laboratory services, maternity and newborn care, mental health and substance abuse services, prescription drugs, rehabilitative and habilitate services and devices, preventive and wellness services and chronic disease management, pediatric services, including oral and vision care.
 There are exceptions to the rule, some of which are: All grandfathered plans including individual and small group, fully insured Large Group Plans and Self-Funded Plans.